 - Third, in ability to plan.
 Increased stress caused by unknown unknowns reduces our cognitive ability to think rationally.
 The higher processing centers of the brain we need most; shut down.
 As a result the quality of our decision making is compromised.

 All of this would be bad enough if it were contained just in Britain.
 But it isn’t.
 In a hyper-connected world where the value of the British pound seesaws on perception of stability and its opposite, political decisions (or indecision) have extensive real-world impact.
 Combined with other political events elsewhere (political regimes in the U.S., Brazil, The Czech Republic and Italy, for example) and specific physical events (the Amazon fires, heavy rains, rising storms) caused by Climate Change they contribute to global uncertainty that is now being tracked by the World Economic Forum in its World Uncertainty Index.

-Political ideas like Brexit, national isolationism and even science-denial add to a perception of local stability and uncertainty.
+Political ideas like Brexit, national isolationism and even science-denial add to a perception of local instability and uncertainty.
 This soaks up mental energy.
 It makes workers feel unable to concentrate on work.
 This increases their sense of anxiety and their fear of job insecurity.
 This way what was once only inside the heads of people finds itself being expressed in actions outside them.

 Dealing With Uncertainty

 Snipers and other elite performers know how to deal with this kind of problem.
 They face it so frequently that they wouldn’t be able to function and do their job had they not been able to handle it.

 Just what mental strategies they use is something I detailed in articles before.
 The point is that whereas, once, we could rely on outliers like them to be the only ones experiencing that kind of pressure and that level of fluidity and uncertainty, now we are all in it.

 The difference is they are trained for this and we are not.
 It’s time to address this imbalance by actively taking charge of our own personal cognitive development needs.